Fly Control Tips For Horse Owners

 The most effective way to control flies is to eliminate opportunities for them to reproduce.
 Keep stable areas clean and remove manure, wet hay, and standing water sources as often as possible.

-Regardless of how clean you keep your stable, though, flies will find ways to bug your horse.
-Even so, regular cleaning will help keep their population under control.
+Regardless of how clean you keep your stable, flies will still find ways to bother your horse.
+Regular cleaning, however, will help keep their population under control.

-Talk to your veterinarian about choosing Horse Wormers and insecticide products for your horse.
-Your vet will be able to recommend a deworming schedule based on your horse’s age, health, and the species of flies that affect your region.
+Talk to your veterinarian about choosing appropriate horse wormers and insecticide products for your horse.
+Your veterinarian can recommend a deworming schedule based on your horse’s age, health, and the species of flies that affect your region.

-Apply Flys-Off ointment to open wounds and sores to repel and kill flies, as many species may feed on and reproduce in moist flesh.
+Apply ointments or protective products to open wounds and sores to repel and kill flies, since many species may feed on and reproduce in moist flesh.
+Wound care supplies and protective products can be found in the horse wound care section.

-Be sure to use a combination of defenses against flies, including a treatment for your horse, an area treatment, and a stable treatment.
+Be sure to use a combination of defenses against flies, including: